-We combine our radial air bearings, which utilize Porous Media TechnologyTM, with adaptive hardware to eliminate damage to the rotor from contact with hard rollers and the mess of oil film bearings in vacuum chambers.
-Most importantly the air bearings provide a more precise axis of rotation with a cleaner signal for high-resolution balancing.
+We combine our radial air bearings —which utilize our Porous Media Technology™ —with special adaptive hardware.
+This eliminates damage to the rotor from contact with hard rollers as well as the mess of oil film bearings in vacuum chambers.
+Most importantly, the air bearings provide a more precise axis of rotation with a cleaner signal for high-resolution balancing.

-For instance, combined errors from run out of the four supporting rollers cause asynchronous motion errors of the balancing rotor that often exceeds .001 of an inch.
-Alternatively, with the rotor supported on air bearings, the roundness of the journal (often .0001 of an inch or better) is the only rotating reference surface so the errors in motion will be synchronous and averaged to less than one-tenth of the amplitude of the hard rollers’ motion errors.
+In typical machines, combined errors from run out of the four supporting rollers cause asynchronous motion errors of the balancing rotor that often exceeds .001 of an inch.
+Alternatively, with the rotor supported on air bearings, the roundness of the journal (often .0001 of an inch or better) is the only rotating reference surface.
+The errors in motion will be synchronous, and averaged to less than one-tenth of the amplitude of the hard rollers’ motion errors.
 This results in a clean signal that is exactly the same each revolution, allowing for a finer resolution in balancing.

-The adaptive hardware uses the same mounting features as the original hard rollers so is easily accommodated into your current system.
-We can also design the bearing pads to “snap on/snap off” to further simplify adding our air bearings to your balance machine.
-This feature allows easy swapping of various sizes of bearing pads so the balance machine operator can balance rotors without having to adjust or plumb air into the bearings.
+The adaptive hardware uses the same mounting features as the original hard rollers, and is easily accommodated into your current system.
+We can also design the bearing pads to “snap on/snap off”, further simplifying the upgrade to your balance machine.
+This feature allows easy swapping of various sizes of bearing pads, so the balance machine operator can balance rotors without having to adjust or plumb air into the bearings.

-An additional and very practical benefit of replacing the hard rollers with air bearings is that the rotor can be supported on its bearing journals without fear of damage to the bearing surface from point contact with a hard roller or from contamination between the rolling surfaces at high speeds.
-Balance bearing faces are often made from graphite which presents a large, soft contact area along with a non-scoring bearing surface should contact occur.
+An additional and very practical benefit of replacing the hard rollers with air bearings is that the rotor can be supported on its bearing journals without fear of damage to the bearing surface.
+This means avoiding issues arising from point contact with a hard roller and from contamination between the rolling surfaces at high speeds.
+Our balance bearing faces are made of graphite, which presents a large, soft contact area to ensure the rotor remains undamaged in event of contact.